 Join us for a lively celebration of vodka and its fascinating local history.
-Sample traditional Polish bites from educator and chef Karolina Gumpert.
+Sample traditional Polish bites from educator and chef Karolina Gumpert in partnership with Le Fond and Karczma.
 Taste Williamsburg’s newest cocktail, The Kościuszko Bridge, designed especially for this event by Joel Lee Kulp—owner of local watering holes The Richardson and Grand Ferry Tavern—featuring the complex, herbaceous, and elusive Żubrówka vodka.
 Enjoy live entertainment and pre-war Polish tango from Azuz Ensemble.

 Co-presented by THE POLISH CULTURAL INSTITUTE NEW YORK, founded in 2000, a diplomatic mission of the Ministry of Foreign Affairs of the Republic of Poland, operating in the area of public diplomacy.
 The PCINY is one of 24 such institutes around the world.
 It is also an active member of the network of the European Union National Institutes for Culture (EUNIC) in its New York cluster.